Introduction

 No V-Sync

-Choose this if you want to reduce latency as much as possible, and don't mind tearing (if you are an advanced user, you can get rid of tearing using Special K or RTSS).- No special prerequisites.
+Choose this if you want to reduce latency as much as possible, and don't mind tearing.- No special prerequisites.

 Due to Bethesda's oversight, the V-Sync toggle in the launcher doesn't work.